trason-trail-races/oer/raceinfo.md

 ### Start Location

-All races start at the <a target="_blank" href="http://goo.gl/63kN9b">Foresthill Elementary School</a> 24750 Foresthill Road, Foresthill, CA.
+All races start at the <a target="_blank" href="http://tinyurl.com/StonesBrew">Stone's Brew</a> 24482 Main Street, Foresthill, CA.

 From I-80 take the Auburn/Foresthill exit, continue east on the Auburn Ravine Road/Foresthill Road for 17 miles.
 The start at the Foresthill Elementary School will be on the right.